 Sometimes people are genuinely scared to speak out for fear of repercussions.
 In those cases, it can be important to provide anonymity.
 For example, anonymity helps protect trans children and their families in a time when they are under threat from legislators and hate groups.

 As a rule, though, it’s good for readers to give anonymous sources extra scrutiny.
-Teach students to ask whether an outlet is a reputable one, like CNN.
-Are there other sources in the piece?
-Often both journalists and media consumers can be more discerning.
+Teach students to ask whether an outlet is a reputable one and ask themselves if there other sources in the piece?
+Often both journalists and media consumers can be more discerning when it comes to anonymous sources.

 4. The Most True Version